Jeangowhy/opendocs/C++_Primer_5th.rst

       a1 = a2; // replaces elements in a1
       a2 = {0}; // error: cannot assign to an array from a braced list

-   Because the size of the right-hand operand might differ from the size of the lefthand operand, the array type does not support assign and it does not allow assignment from a braced list of values.
+   Because the size of the right-hand operand might differ from the size of the left-hand operand, the array type does not support assign and it does not allow assignment from a braced list of values.